-Bring the unique, warmly sweet flavor into your own kitchen with this easy candied chestnuts recipe.
-Making the Marrons takes quite a time and the commitment of time over a few days to get to the delicious finish line, but active cooking time is less than 30 minutes, in total.
+Bring the unique, warmly sweet flavor into your kitchen with this fabulous candied chestnuts recipe.
+Making the Marrons takes quite a time and the commitment of time over a few days to get to the delicious finish, though the active cooking time is, in fact, less than 30 minutes, in total.
 Do give it a go, it is worth the effort, and you will be so glad that you did.

 - 2 pounds granulated sugar